wcornwell/earthtones/README.md

 There are lots of ways to do the clustering in general and also in this particular case.
 The default is pam algorithm (for reasons explained below) but there is also k-means, which is a classic clustering method and is a bit simpler and faster.

-Here is the k-means result for the bahamas:
+Here is the k-means result for the Bahamas:

 ``` r
 get_earthtones(latitude = 24.2, longitude=-77.88,